pluralsight/guides/in-review/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

 # Demo time

 In the code above, we simulated peer connections on the same screen so there was no need for the STUN/TURN signaling servers I had mentioned in the beginning of this tutorial.
 But, as I also mentioned earlier, companies like PubNub offer services that do that dirty work for you.
 So, let's take advantage of that to build and deploy a revolutionary new app for any doctor in the world to log on and video chat with a patient in the browser with no additional downloads needed.
-We'll call it DocToc because I'm a poet and I know it.
+We'll call it DocTalk because I'm a poet and I know it.

 PubNub makes it astonishingly simple to utilize WebRTC with the following calls (no pun intended):
 - phone.dial